 Autism Speaks is “The world’s leading autism science and advocacy organization, dedicated to funding research into the causes, prevention, treatments and a cure for autism; increasing awareness of autism spectrum disorders; and advocating for the needs of individuals with autism and their families.”
+(From their website)

 The organization holds dozens of Walk Now events every year, across the U.S. and Canada.
 They’re a powerful advocate for families, and everyone at our office is grateful for their hard work.

 We hope to see you at History Park in San Jose on May 16!

 The A is for Apple Facebook Page is only 14 likes from 1,000.

 Have you liked our page yet?
 If not, please join us.
 Not only will you help us reach 1,000 Likes, but you’ll receive regular posts of helpful articles on autism & encouraging stories of children growing & thriving.